brandonchinn178/mergit/README.md

 * `graphql`: The `graphql-client` library that exposes an interface for calling a GraphQL API and consuming the output using `aeson-schemas`.

-* `github-rest`: A library for interacting with the GitHub REST API (v3).
-More flexible than the `github` package on Hackage by manually defining endpoints instead of writing a function per endpoint.

 * `github-schemas`: A library containing schemas (defined with `aeson-schemas`) and data types for interacting with GitHub APIs.